LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-hardest-punch-in-the-face.md

 &nbsp;

-You gotta say “no”, sometimes,
+You gotta say "no", sometimes,

 and then go take risks,